History of Ontario: World War I

 The British element strongly supported the war with men, money and enthusiasm.
 So too did the Francophone element until it reversed position in 1915.
-Given Germany as one of the Axis Powers, the Canadian government was suspicious of the loyalty of residents of German descent, and anti-German sentiment escalated in the country.
+Since Germany was one of the Central Powers, the Canadian government was suspicious of the loyalty of residents of German descent, and anti-German sentiment escalated in the country.
 The City of Berlin was renamed Kitchener after Britain's top commander.
 Left-wing anti-war activists also came under attack.
-In 1917–1918 Isaac Bainbridge of Toronto, the dominion secretary of the Social Democratic Party of Canada and editor of its newspaper, Canadian Forward, was charged three times with seditious libel and once with possession of seditious material; he was imprisoned twice.
+In 1917–1918, Isaac Bainbridge of Toronto, the Dominion Secretary of the Social Democratic Party of Canada and the editor of its newspaper, Canadian Forward, was charged three times with seditious libel and once with possession of seditious material; he was imprisoned twice.

 1920s

-Premier Hearst had a number of progressive ideas planned for his next term, but his Conservatives were swept from power in 1919 by a totally new farmer's party.
-The United Farmers of Ontario, with 45 seats, formed a bare majority coalition with the trades union party, known as the "Ontario Independent Labour Party", with 11 seats.
-They selected farm leader Ernest Drury as premier, enforced prohibition, passed a mother's pension and minimum wage which Hearst had proposed, and promoted good roads in the rural areas.
+Premier Hearst had a number of progressive ideas planned for his next term, but his Conservatives were swept from power in 1919 by a totally new farmers' party, the United Farmers of Ontario.
+With 45 seats, it formed a bare-majority coalition with the trades union party, known as the "Ontario Independent Labour Party," with 11 seats.
+They selected the farm leader Ernest Drury as premier, enforced prohibition, passed a mothers' pension and minimum wage that Hearst had proposed, and promoted good roads in the rural areas.
 The farmers and unionists did not get along well.
 The 1923 election reflected a popular move to the right, with the Conservatives winning 50% of the vote and 75 seats of the 111 seats, making George Howard Ferguson premier.

 When surveys of public health showed infant mortality rates were high in Ontario, particularly in the more rural and isolated areas, the provincial government teamed with middle-class public health reformers to take action.
 They launched an educational campaign to teach mothers to save and improve the lives of infants and young children, with the long-range goal of uplifting the average Canadian family.